 Administrators can set a global sensitive attribute across all client connection policies.
-However, there may be cases when a specific identity data store must exclude the sensitive attribute as it may not be needed for client connection requests.
+However, there may be cases when a specific data store must exclude the sensitive attribute as it may not be needed for client connection requests.
 For example, in most environments it is good to declare the userPassword attribute to be a sensitive attribute in a manner that prevents it from being read by external clients.
 Further, this solution is more secure than protecting the password attribute using the server's default global ACI, which only exists for backwards compatibility purposes.
-If the Identity Data Sync is installed, then it does need to be able to access passwords for synchronization purposes.
-In this case, the administrator can set userPassword to be a sensitive attribute in all client connection policies, but exclude it in a policy specifically created for use by the Identity Data Sync.
-The Identity Data Store provides an exclude-global-sensitive-attribute property for this purpose.
+If the Data Sync Server is installed, then it does need to be able to access passwords for synchronization purposes.
+In this case, the administrator can set userPassword to be a sensitive attribute in all client connection policies, but exclude it in a policy specifically created for use by the Data Sync Server.
+The Data Store provides an exclude-global-sensitive-attribute property for this purpose.